High Cross, Leicestershire

-High Cross is the name given to the crossroads of the Roman roads of Watling Street and Fosse Way in Leicestershire, England.
-It is about a mile west of the village of Claybrooke Magna and was in the hundred of Guthlaxton.
-It was the site of a Romano-British settlement known as Venonae or Venonis, with a nearby fort.
+High Cross is the name given to the crossroads of the Roman roads of Watling Street (now the A5) and Fosse Way on the border between Leicestershire and Warwickshire, England.
+A naturally strategic high point, High Cross was "the central cross roads" of Anglo-Saxon and Roman Britain.
+It was the site of a Romano-British settlement known as Venonae or Venonis, with an accompanying fort.